convexfi/spectralGraphTopology/README.md

 Learns the topology of a class of graphs such as K-component, tree, bipartite, and regular.

-See vignette for a detailed documentation with several illustrative examples.
+See the vignette for a detailed documentation with several illustrative examples.

 The package is based on the paper: